ZiwenSun18/ZiwenSun18/README.md

-- 👋 Hi, it's Ziwen Sun
+- Hi, it's Ziwen Sun
-- Student In Economics/Finance at Xi'an Jiaotong University

 <!---
 ZiwenSun18/ZiwenSun18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.